Neoshrimp/LBoL_Doremy/NoMetaScaling/README.md

 *Change log*

 ------
+`1.0.2` Fix summons dropping loot (if they shouldn't) when the summoner is killed first.
+Limit Reimu orb healing.

 `1.0.0` Make after use ban way more selective, hard ban Echo Form, adjust ban rules for auto-play.

 `0.9.2` Update for LBoL 1.6.0 beta. **Not compatible with previous versions.** Prevent All-Points Bulletin from scaling indefinitely.